-Under a real-time pricing plan for electricity rates, the customer is charged for generation at the price set in the wholesale market (for deregulated utilities) or the short-run marginal generation costs (for vertically integrated utilities) by the hour.
-Large electric customers may already be indexed to the hourly generation price through a competitive supplier or utility rate design, but advanced metering infrastructure is needed to implement real-time pricing for residential and smaller C&I customers.8 Real-time pricing is available to residential customers in the Illinois service territories for Commonwealth Edison and Ameren.
-The real-time rates for these programs are based on the day-head hourly wholesale price for the given utility zones.9
+Under a real-time pricing plan-for electricity rates, the price can vary as much as hourly to reflect the fact that customer is charged for electric prices actually can fluctuate generation at the price set in the wholesale market (for deregulated utilities) or the short-run marginal generation costs (for vertically integrated utilities) by the hour.
+Currently this design is only applicable to very Large electric customers may already be indexed to the hourly generation price through a competitive supplier or utility rate design, but with advanced metering infrastructure it is possible needed to implement real-time pricing for residential and smaller C&I customers.
+Real-time pricing is available to residential customers in the Illinois service territories for Commonwealth Edison and Ameren.
+The real-time rates for these programs are based on the day-head hourly wholesale price for the given utility zones.

 A dynamic pricing rate design contains pre-established blocks of hours reflecting the characteristics of costs that occur during those blocks.
-Compared to a TOU rate design that pre-determines a schedule of peak and off-peak hours and rates, the dynamic pricing schedule and rates may be revised based on market conditions.10
+Compared to a TOU rate design that pre-determines a schedule of peak and off-peak hours and rates, the dynamic pricing schedule and rates may be revised based on market conditions.
+10

 A utility may implement a critical peak pricing (CPP) rate during times of expected shortages or anticipated high usage days to mimic peak time price increases.
 The utility will announce the hours that the CPP rate will be in effect prior to the CPP event.
 The CPP rate reflects the higher generation price of electricity during those CPP hours or the existence of scarcity during the event hours.
 Generally, the CPP rate is set significantly higher than the non-CPP rate as a means of incenting customers to reduce consumption.
-A CPP can be included with a TOU rate; in both cases, the rate is determined by the regulator, but a CPP event is usually limited to certain peak hours over a year.
+A CPP can be included with a TOU rate; in both cases, the rate is determined in a regulatory proceeding by the regulator, but a CPP event is usually limited to certain peak hours over a year.